-Following the departure of the Nazi hierarchy first to the Wolf’s Lair in East Prussia – from where they would move onto their final destination in Berlin – the Kehlstein mountain would be turned into a strategic observation post for the military.
-The installation of a number of anti-aircraft guns and the remote location itself would turn the house into something of a myth for the Allies, who until their arrival May 1945 would believe the house to be the central hub of some secret Nazi alpine redoubt buried deep inside the mountain – the sort of myth that has since the war fuelled many a wartime comic-book fantasy.
+Following the departure of the Nazi hierarchy first to the Wolf’s Lair in East Prussia – from where they would move onto their final destination in Berlin – the Kehlstein mountain was turned into a strategic observation post for the military.
+The installation of a number of anti-aircraft guns and the remote location itself would turn the house into something of a myth for the Allies, who until their arrival May 1945 believed the house to be the central hub of some secret Nazi alpine redoubt buried deep inside the mountain – the sort of myth that has since the war fuelled many a wartime comic-book fantasy.

 Some of the silver cutlery had been spirited away before the evacuation of the staff by house administrators Willi and Gretl Mitlstrasser, but anything that remained in the house that couldn’t be bolted down would eventually find a new home across the Atlantic.
 Did You Know?A small selection of distinctive 'Adolf Hitler' cutlery taken away from the Kehlsteinhaus by the Mitlstrassers would eventually turn up in the late 2000s, when they appeared at an auction in the United Kingdom.

 It would would take less than a week for the souvenir hunters to virtually clear the house of everything that was valuable or interesting, and by the time 101st Airborne commander General Maxwell D. Taylor ordered that the house be guarded, it was far too late.
 With most of the items have been removed, some of the more desperate souvenir hunters among the visiting GIs had even started to chip pieces away from the marble fireplace in the reception hall.

-With the future of the Kehlsteinhaus having been assured, it would in 1952 be leased for ten years to the Alpine Association – which in turn would sublease the property to Josef Kellerbauer, who was to be responsible for much of the repair and renovation work that was to take place over the following ten years including the development of what would turn into the current restaurant.
+With the future of the Kehlsteinhaus assured, in 1952 it was leased for ten years to the Alpine Association – which in turn subleased the property to Josef Kellerbauer, who was responsible for the repair and renovation work – including the development of what would be the current restaurant.

-After the expiration of the Alpine Association lease the Kehlsteinhaus would then be leased to the local Tourism Association, which renewed Kellerbauer’s lease of the restaurant.
+After the expiration of the Alpine Association lease the Kehlsteinhaus was then leased to the local Tourism Association, which renewed Kellerbauer’s lease of the restaurant.
 Kellerbauer was followed by Franz Sichert and then Herr Norbert Eder, who with his family runs the restaurant today.
 The house has undergone a number of renovations in the last fifty years, turning it from what was once a remote private retreat for a very small group of people into a popular tourist destination.

 The Kehlsteinhaus Then and Now

-While the repairs made to the house during the 1950s and 60s would be extensive, there would be no glaringly obvious additions to the existing building: the electrical system and lighting would be replaced along with many of the original wooden doors and window frames, and a large outdoor terrace would be added to the southern side to accommodate those guests who wanted to sip their coffee or beer while taking in a healthy dose of the fresh Alpine air.
+While the repairs made to the house during the 1950s and 60s were extensive, there were no glaringly obvious additions to the existing building.
+The electrical system and lighting was replaced along with many of the original wooden doors and window frames, and a large outdoor terrace was added to the southern side to accommodate those guests who wanted to sip their coffee or beer while taking in a healthy dose of the fresh Alpine air.

 With the creation of more space in both the dining room and reception hall both the guard room and Scharitzstube are no longer used as dining areas, and the latter has been completely cleared of furniture to allow visitors the space to take in the unique atmosphere and the view of the mountains outside.

 Exiting the sun terrace at the southern end takes the visitor to the new rear terrace which contains a number of outdoor tables, and from there the walk can be taken up the Mannlsteig path towards the summit, which is marked by the distinctive summit memorial cross or Gipfelkreuz, which was first erected in 1960.
-Probably the most famous view of the Kehlsteinhaus is from the summit, where it can be seen sitting against the spectacular mountain-lined horizon.
+Probably the most famous view of the Kehlsteinhaus today is from the summit, where it can be seen sitting against the spectacular mountain-lined horizon.